 This engine is also known for being incredibly durable and easy to mod — two major reasons why the New Edge Mustang is still popular.
 It's not uncommon to see a 99-04 Mustang GT tearing up the track today, though it's likely been modded into beautiful oblivion.

 The 1999 Mustang GT's engine got a 35 horsepower bump over the previous model year — a prime example of the leap forward that the New Edge offered.
 The rest of the specs are solid, too.
 Check our inventory of 1999 Mustang GT parts and make those specs jump off the page!

 The specs didn't change much on the 2000 Mustang GT.
 The New Edge Mustang was here to stay, and it wasn't changing its tune.

-The 0-60 speed wasn't quite as good, likely due to some minor aerodynamic changes, but otherwise, the 2001 Mustang GT performance parts and specs didn't change.
-However, the interior got a completely redesigned center panel (if that's something you care about).
+The 0-60 speed wasn't quite as good, likely due to some minor aerodynamic changes, but otherwise, the 2001 Mustang GT specs didn't change.
+That's an easy fix, however, with 2001 Mustang GT upgrades from Lethal Performance.
+On the bright side, the interior of the 2001 got a completely redesigned center panel (if that's something you care about).

-Powering up your pony requires 1999-2004 Mustang GT performance parts and accessories that will both beef up the engine and support it.
+Powering up your pony requires 99-04 Mustang GT performance parts and accessories to beef up the engine and support it.
 For a high-horsepower build, look into:

 When you're ready to hit the next level, 1999-2004 Mustang GT superchargers and turbo systems will get you there.
 Top it all off with a custom tune, and your ride will be edgier than just about anything on the road.